Brendan O'Connor (soldier): Heroic action

-Covered by a United States Air Force plane, the team was able to withdraw.
-They suffered two dead and one seriously wounded but had killed over 120 Taliban fighters.
+Covered by a United States Air Force plane, the team was able to withdraw to the Patrol Base, rejoining Captain Ford and the rest of the assault force that undertook this two-day operation.
+After consolidating and organizing, Captain Ford led the force back to Fire Base Ghecko, where the entire operation had begun over two days earlier.
+The team suffered two dead and one seriously wounded but had killed over 120 Taliban fighters.

-In a ceremony at Fort Bragg, O'Connor was awarded the Distinguished Service Cross while two other soldiers were awarded Silver Stars (one posthumously).
+In a ceremony at Fort Bragg, O'Connor was awarded the Distinguished Service Cross.
+Three other members of this Special Forces team were awarded the Silver Star.
+MSG Tom Maholic (posthumously), Sergeant First Class Hernandez, and the Detachment Commander, Major Shef Ford.